sshearer101/BM-interview/data_exercise/README.md

 - price
 - inventory count
 - description

-Push each of these objects to your new 'products' array.
+- color

 4. Estimate the potential sales for each variant by multiplying price by inventory.
 Add a key to each variant object called 'potential_sales'.
 5. Calculate the combined potential sales for all variants, and store the value at the top level of your object under the key 'potential_sales_total'.
 6. Split variants between variants that have inventory and variants that don't have inventory.
 Save the variants with inventory in an array under the key 'in_stock_products', and save the variants with no inventory in an array under the key 'out_of_stock_products'.
+7. Push each newly created variant object to your new 'products' array created in step 1.

 ---